garrekstemo/Optics-Tutorials/src/lesson01.md

 - Days 3-4: Optical disk pit width experiment
 - Day 5: Review progress

-The first lesson is laser safety and practicing aligning using two mirrors and two irises.
+The first lesson is laser safety and practicing alignment using two mirrors and two irises.
-Then demonstrate how to align the beam using the red laser.
+Next demonstrate how to align the beam using the red diode laser.
-Ask them to try aligning the beam in different ways.
+Ask students to try aligning the beam in different ways.
 Make it interactive by having them handle the optics and regularly asking questions to check understanding.
 Let students *play* with the optics (keeping safety in mind) so they get a feel for how they work.